 Atmospheric deposition of nitrogen (and to a lesser extent phosphorus) is an important source of nutrients to the lake.
-TERC currently monitors atmospheric deposition at one station within the Tahoe basin.
-The station is located on the research buoy TB1 in the middle of the lake.
-Approximately every 10 days, TERC researchers exchange a bucket located on top of the buoy which is partially filled with deionized water and collects atmospheric deposition occurring onto the lake (as rain, snow, and "dry" deposition of gaseous and particulate material).
-At the end of the collection period, the water is analyzed by TERC labs to estimate the atmospheric deposition of nitrogen and phosphorus to the lake surface.
-Bulk deposition data is collected from the buckets and a passive plastic-lined PVC sampler, located on the buoy to collect wet and dry precipitation.
-Atmospheric deposition data from the lake buoys have provided important information on atmospheric deposition directly to the lake surface.
+TERC currently monitors atmospheric deposition at four stations within the Tahoe basin.
+Two stations are located in Ward Valley and two are located on research buoys near the middle of the lake.
+Approximately every 10 days, TERC researchers exchange a bucket located on top of the buoys which is partially filled with deionized water and collects atmospheric deposition occurring onto the lake (as rain, snow, and "dry" deposition of gaseous and particulate material).
+At the end of the collection period, the water is analyzed by TERC labs to estimate atmospheric deposition of nitrogen and phosphorus to the lake surface.
+Data collection from the stations in Ward Valley includes precipitation amount, timing, nutrient (N and P) content, and pH.
+From the lower Ward Valley Station, both "wet" deposition (rain and snow) and "dry" deposition (deposition occurring during dry periods) are collected using an Aerochem Metrics Wet/Dry sampler.
+At the Upper Ward station, "bulk" (wet plus dry precipitation) is collected.
+Bulk deposition data is collected from the buckets and a passive plastic-lined PVC sampler, located on one buoy to collect wet and dry precipitation.
+Atmospheric deposition data from the lake buoys has provided important information on atmospheric deposition directly to the lake surface.
 The atmospheric deposition-monitoring program provides ongoing information on nutrient loading via this important source of nutrients to the lake.

-Monitoring of atmospheric deposition is also important for understanding its role in the degradation of the lake and for use in watershed management.
-Atmospheric deposition contributes about 55% of the total nitrogen, 15% of the total phosphorus, and 15% of the total fine ($<20\mu m$) particles to the lake, all of which influence clarity.
+Monitoring of atmospheric deposition is also important for understanding its role in degradation of the lake and for use in watershed management.
+Atmospheric deposition contributes about 55% of the total nitrogen, 15% of the total phosphorus, and 15% of the total fine (<20 μ m) particles to the lake, all which influence clarity.